DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-wpf/creating-reports/providing-data/binding-a-report-to-data/bind-a-report-to-an-entity-framework-data-source.md

 ---
 title: Bind a Report to an Entity Framework Data Source
 ---
+# Bind a Report to an Entity Framework Data Source
 This document describes the steps required to connect a report to data provided by an Entity Framework data context.

 To bind a report to an Entity Framework data source, do the following.